Mrs Laura Hallett

 The teacher is Mrs Laura Hallett and Mrs Pam Barnes is the teaching assistant.

 Mrs Yulia Weir and Mr Carlos Fuentes also work with us to support an individual child.

-Sharing the foundation area you will find Ms Sue Tong the Nursery teacher and Mrs Linda Lockyer the teaching assistant in the Nursery (Monday to Thursday) and Ms Capon as the teaching assistant in Reception on a Thursday afternoon and in the Nursery on a Tuesday afternoon and all day Friday.
+Sharing the foundation area you will find Ms Sue Tong the Nursery teacher and Mrs Linda Lockyer the teaching assistant in the Nursery (Monday to Thursday) and Ms Moore as the teaching assistant in Reception on a Thursday afternoon and in the Nursery on a Tuesday afternoon and all day Friday.
+You will also meet Mr Carlos Fuentes and Mrs Yulia Weir working in the unit supporting a child.

 We have PE on a Monday and Wednesday.
 After Easter we learn to change into our PE kit andwe will need our PE kit in every day.
 Please do not buy plimpsols.
 Instead please purchase trainers with velcro fastenings.